laggingreflex/clock-tasks/README.md

 1. Each task click records a `ClickEvent` with a timestamp
 2. Time is calculated by measuring intervals between consecutive clicks
-3. The last click determines which task is currently running
 4. Current running time is computed as `now - lastClickTimestamp`

 **Example Timeline:**